Tuesday, October 25, 2011

 A ride gone wrong

 We pick up our two neighbor girls for a ride to school.
-Loren with her usual energy bounces out of the car and canters to their door (she canters everywhere, her little fists beating out the front strides), and soon we are winding our way down the road.
+Loren with her usual energy bounces out of the car and canters to their door (she canters everywhere, her little fists beating out the front strides), and soon we are four of us in the car, winding our way down the road.
 Conversations in the morning are usually about dogs, horses, homework, or boys and the weird, awful things they do.
 Once I was able to hear the story of the boy in fourth grade who peed into a trash can.
 As we come up a small hill the engine gets suddenly quiet and there is a faint shiver in the car's carriage.
 I look down at the panel, and the lights alert me that there is no power.... oh dear lord, we are out of gas.
 Thankfully I am able to coast into a driveway, which for the road we travel, is not an easy feat.
 It is more of a one lane paved path than a road.
 It is too narrow to be lined, and if something big is coming your way, it's really best to just pull over.
 I'm not very subtle about my feelings, and moan loudly, "Oh NO, this is NOT happening."
 But it has happened.
 I don't want to upset the girls' parents, so I call my partner at work and best confidante, who fortunately is able to come help me get gas.
 Another call to a parent later, and I have procured a ride for the girls to school.
 While all this is happening, it's raining, and the clock is ticking.
 Clearly to the girls, it's an emergency.
 I am faintly aware as I make my desperate rescue calls that there is a conversation happening in the backseat.
 I hear them discuss which classes they have first, and if it's math, do you like math?
 Or is it a fortunate turn of events that we are now possibly going to be late with a very good excuse.
 I hang up, and silently thank God that I have somehow averted disaster and might even be able to get them to school on time.
 As I do, I hear the oldest girl say, "Let's decide who will eat who".